Monday, November 6, 2023

 - We encourage applications from faculty doing community-engaged scholarship.

-Scholars who are engaged in collaborative work may apply in teams of two or three as faculty fellows.
-Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what her or his contribution to the final project will be.
+- Scholars who are engaged in collaborative work may apply in teams of two or three.
+Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what their contribution to the final project will be.
 Applications from faculty applying in teams will be evaluated on individual merit as well as part of the group.